 Director of PsychiatryDr.
 Vergara-Rodriguez has been the Director of Psychiatry for the Ruth M. Rothstein CORE Center since 2010, and is a board-certified psychiatrist and addiction medicine physician at Cook County Health.
 Dr. Vergara-Rodriguez provides integrated medical care in multiple treatment settings with a focus on health equity.
 She has a special interest in treating people with HIV, those impacted by trauma and individuals struggling with mental illness.
 Dr. Vergara-Rodriguez also specializes in Medication-Assisted Treatment for substance use disorders.
 She is also involved in many community advocacy initiatives and serves on several Cook County Health committees and groups to advance health equity in Cook County.

 Medical Social Worker

-As a social worker at Stroger Hospital’s Trauma & Burn Department, Andrew Wheeler has helped countless patients and family member cope with the stress of traumatic incidents.
+As a social worker at Stroger Hospital’s Trauma & Burn Department, Andrew Wheeler has helped countless patients and family members cope with the stress of traumatic incidents.
 He supplements the care provided by doctors and nurses to aid patients’ emotional recovery through counseling and other techniques, like meditation.
-He also provides support to employees after critical incidents and promotes a traumainformed workplace.
-A founding member of Healing Hurt People-Chicago, he coordinates connecting violently injured patients with outpatient intensive case management services to reduce re-injury and retaliation while improving overall well-being.
+He also provides support to employees after critical incidents and promotes a trauma informed workplace.
+A founding member of Healing Hurt People-Chicago, he coordinates connecting violently injured patients with outpatient intensive case management services to reduce reinjury and retaliation, while improving overall well-being.
 Mr. Wheeler also advocates for awareness of post-traumatic stress in patients who have suffered severe injuries and has helped form partnerships with community organizations to address violence as a public health issue.